pbek/QOwnNotes/webpage/src/ar/scripting/hooks.md

 workspaceSwitchedHook
 ----------------------

-This hook is called when workflows are switched.
+This hook is called when workspaces are switched.

 ### Method call and parameters
 ```js